2022 Inflation Reduction Act tax credits: What small business owners need to know in 2024

-In August the Inflation Reduction Act, in part a new tax bill for 2022, was signed into law.
+In August 2022, the Inflation Reduction Act, a new piece of legislation addressing some of the significant issues the United States is facing, was signed into law by President Biden.
 The legislation covered a myriad of topics that may impact your small business or you as a business owner.
-This includes sections dealing with health insurance, green vehicles, research investment, energy-efficient homes, and even business losses.
-Read on to learn more.
+This includes sections dealing with health insurance, green vehicles, research investment, energy-efficient home improvement, and even business losses.
+The 2022 Inflation Reduction Act (IRA) increased Internal Revenue Service (IRS) funding, changed tax policy, and introduced new and expanded tax credits.
+These IRA energy tax credits and other tax incentives might benefit you and your business.
+Read on to learn more about the Inflation Reduction Act tax credits to be aware of in 2024.

 Premium Tax Credit